continuous-symmetry-measure/csm/python/README.md

 You must also install openbabel's python bindings (`pip install openbabel`) and numpy (`pip install numpy`)

+Openbabel does not always work well with python 3.6, and therefore python 3.5 is recommended.

 ### Installation

 CSM can be installed using: